6Freedom/Activ8-poc-GitWorkflowsTests/Documentation/manual/localization.md

 | Note | | | | | Batch tools to test |

+## Conclusion

+I2 Localization seems the best choice in my opinion because of the google sheet support making it very easy to work on translation while having all the other features available (Sub-object translation, RTL Language, good documentation...).
+The only feature that it is lacking is the WYSIWYG that could be very useful.

+Localization Pro seems interesting also, but doesn't have the same longevity as I2 Localization, so it probably had less time to be polished.
+It also doesn't have that much review on the store.

 ## Graveyard of the non-usable packages
 https://github.com/ilnprj/Localizator -
 https://assetstore.unity.com/packages/tools/gui/simple-localization-by-hippo-120113 - No TMP Support